Email Scam Alert

 While the recommendation from the state is a critical step in getting the vaccine distributed, how soon dentists and dental teams can be vaccinated depends on the logistics of each local county, which vary widely across the state.
 Dentists will be contacted by their local dental society or local health department as soon as more information is available on how to get vaccinated.
 At this time, there is no source for proactively monitoring or tracking this information, as each county’s situation is changing rapidly.

 There are a number of factors that determine how quickly a local health department can vaccinate its health care professionals, including:

 CDA is urging dentists to complete the CDC training that will make them eligible to administer the vaccines under the public health emergency waiver that was granted earlier this week as a result of CDA’s advocacy efforts.

 The DCA waiver establishes the necessary training dentists must complete through the CDC that is specific to vaccine administration, contraindications and adverse reactions.
-The required training, totaling 3 hours, is free and self-paced.
+The required training, totaling approximately 1 hour, is free and self-paced.
 The courses are: